Trusted WordPress tutorials, when you need them most.

 Transistor

-They make it incredibly easy to simply upload your podcast media files and publish them.
+What impressed us the most was how easy it is to upload your podcast media files and publish them.
 They also offer podcast analytics so you can see how each episode performs.

 Their embed code allows you to easily add each episode to your WordPress posts and pages.
 If you don’t have a website, then they can quickly create one for you.